llm-for-zotero: A Research Agent System for your Zotero Library

 Configuration

-Setting Description Default
+Setting Description Example

 How it works

-5. Write the note to {vault_path}/{default_folder}/{title}.md.
+5. Write the note to {notes_directory}/{default_folder}/{title}.md.

-A Zotero paper note in Obsidian
+A Zotero paper note rendered in Obsidian

 Tip